-Whilst we encourage our patients to come to the surgery, where we have the proper equipment and facilities available, we do appreciate this is not always possible.
-In this respect, if you do need a home visit, you can help us by calling reception before 10:00.
+Whilst we encourage our patients to come to the surgery, we do appreciate this is not always possible.
+In this respect, if you do need a home visit, you can help us by calling reception before 10:00am.

 You may only request a home visit if you are housebound or are too ill to visit the practice.
-Your GP will only visit you at home if they think that your medical condition requires it and will also decide how urgently a visit is needed.
-Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule house calls
+Your GP will only visit you at home if they think that your medical condition requires it.
+They will also decide how urgently a visit is needed.
+Please bear this in mind and be prepared to provide suitable details to enable the doctor to schedule their house calls.

 You can also be visited at home by a community nurse if you are referred by your GP.
 You should also be visited at home by a health visitor if you have recently had a baby or if you are newly registered with a GP and have a child under five years.